No arbitrage and multiplicative special semimartingales: Introduction

-which is less than the risk-neutral zero-coupon bond $\widetilde{P}_0^T = B_T^{-1}$.
-In accordance with our previous observation, the difference between these two zero-coupon bond prices indicates the presence of some free lunch with vanishing risk.
-However, as we have seen, the NUPBR condition is still satisfied.
-By making $1/Z$ tradeable as num\'{e}raire portfolio, see \cite{Platen} and \cite{Karatzas-Kardaras}, one can hedge the least expensive zero-coupon bond.
-This allows us to exploit the identified free lunch with vanishing risk, which is caused by the strict local martingale property of D. From the practical perspective, this allows us to produce long-term zero-coupon bond type payouts less expensively than under the NFLVR condition, which is likely to have significant impact on the pension and insurance industry, see e.g. \cite{SZP}, through the realistic modeling of the num\'{e}raire portfolio $1/Z$. \end{example}

-Further examples can be found in Section \ref{sec-dynamic}, where we construct trading strategies for non-replicable claims that do not need to be self-financing; see Examples \ref{example-msf-1} and \ref{example-msf-2}.

-The paper is organized as follows: In Section \ref{sec-notation} we introduce the required notation and the no-arbitrage concepts.
+The paper is organized as follows: In Section \ref{sec-notation} we introduce the respective notation and the no-arbitrage concepts.
 In Section \ref{sec-FTAP-revisited} we review FTAPs in our framework and present extensions.
 In Section \ref{sec-main} we describe our main results and show some of their consequences.
-In the following Section \ref{sec-dynamic}, where we treat dynamic trading strategies, we present further consequences of our main results.
-In Section \ref{sec-semimartingale} we discuss the assumption that the primary security accounts $S^1,\ldots,S^d$ are semimartingales, and prove that under natural conditions this is automatically satisfied.
+In Section \ref{sec-tsm} we discuss consequences for semimartingale term structure models.
+In Section \ref{sec-ELMD} we clarify when an ELMD exists, and in Section \ref{sec-jd} we focus on jump-diffusion models with fixed times of discontinuities.
+In Section \ref{sec-further-examples} we provide further examples which are related to our main results, and in Section \ref{sec-dynamic}, where we treat dynamic trading strategies, we present further consequences.
+In Section \ref{sec-semimartingale} we discuss the assumption that the primary security accounts are semimartingales, and prove that under natural conditions this is automatically satisfied.
 In Section \ref{sec-filtration} we show how our results can be transferred to a mathematical setting with filtration enlargement, allowing for insider information.
 In Section \ref{sec-discrete} we deal with discrete time markets and present further consequences of our main results.
 In Appendix \ref{app-vector-integration} we provide results about vector stochastic integration, whereas in Appendix \ref{app-trans} we review a transformation result for self-financing portfolios.
 In Appendix \ref{app-ELMD} we present results about ELMDs and related concepts.
 Finally, in Appendix \ref{app-suff} we provide some sufficient conditions for the absence of arbitrage.